 Refueling after a workout

-Our protein-obsessed culture would have us believe that the moment we finish a workout, we need to down a protein shake ASAP.
 While I do think it’s important to refuel within an hour and a half of an intense workout, I don’t believe that we should only eat exclusively what we think of as high protein food.
-I say “think” because we normally associate protein with meat, poultry, eggs, beans, nuts, and seeds, but in reality even vegetables and whole grains can have a decent amount of protein, with broccoli containing more protein ounce for ounce than beef.
+I say “think” because we normally associate protein with meat, poultry, eggs, beans, nuts, and seeds, but in reality even vegetables and whole grains can have a decent amount of protein, with broccoli containing more protein per calorie than beef.

-Vegan nutrition experts teach us that our meals should be approximately 1/3 vegetables, 1/3 whole grains, and 1/3 nuts or legumes.
-Why should our post-workout meals be any different?
-After I workout, I usually crave a well-rounded meal with all three of the above food groups.
-Still, I always check in with my body and see what it feels like eating, as I talk about in Healthy Dieting Tips.
+Most vegan nutrition experts would advise that our meals should be approximately 1/2 vegetables, 1/4 whole grains, and 1/4 nuts or legumes.
+After I work out, I usually crave a well-rounded meal with all three of the above food groups.
+Still, I always check in with my body and see what it feels like eating, as I talk about in My Top Healthy Eating Tips.

 Replenish with electolytes

-If you engage in high intensity workouts where you’re sweating profusely, it’s important to replenish your electrolytes, fluids containing ions that conduct electricity in our bodies.
-After hot yoga class, I usually have a big bottle of coconut water from Harmless Harvest.
+If we do high intensity workouts and wind up sweating profusely, it’s important to replenish our electrolytes – fluids containing ions that conduct electricity in our bodies.
+After working out, I like to drink a bottle of coconut water from Harmless Harvest.
 Coconut water is nature’s gatorade.
-It’s incredibly hydrating and rich in B vitamins, amino, acids, and electrolytes, all of which get depleted when we sweat.
+It’s hydrating and rich in B vitamins, amino, acids, and electrolytes, all of which get depleted when we sweat.
 Unfortunately, most commercial brands of coconut water undergo chemical processing and heating, killing its beneficial properties, and making it taste strange.
-So try to only purchase raw coconut water from brands like Harmless Harvest and Copra.
-Harmless Harvest can be found at Whole Foods and most health food stores.
+Raw coconut water like Harmless Harvest can be found at Whole Foods and most health food stores.

 Other good sources of electrolytes are sea salt, avocados, dark leafy greens, and nuts and legumes.